pbjorklund/pbjorklundblog/content/posts/pairing-with-ai.md

 One of the key factors for better AI-generated code is providing it with a proper context.
 This includes:

-1. Giving it code from multiple files.
+1. Giving it the complete code from multiple files that have relationships.
 2. Adding comments to describe the implementations you want to see created.
 3. Specify the filename for each file before the copied code.

 This helps the AI to understand your codebase better and gives it a starting point to generate the code.
 ### Step 2: Ask the AI to Formulate and Iterate on a Plan

 Instead of asking the AI to directly generate the code, involve it in the planning process.
 Ask it to: